MetOffice/simulation-systems/source/WorkingPractices/reviews.rst

 Changes will usually go through a 2-stage review process:

     1. SciTech review; carried out by someone that understands the area of code being developed
-    2. CodeSys review; carried out by a member of the Simulation Systems and Deployment Team or the Capability Development Team
+    2. CodeSys review; carried out by a member of the Simulation Systems and Deployment Team or the Core Capability Development Team

 Trivial tickets are an exception and do not require a SciTech review.